-The average landings of mackerel in area IIIa was 160 tonnes and below the threshold for sampling.
+Average landings of mackerel in area IIIa was 160 tonnes and below the threshold for sampling.
 In area IV, an average landing of 4 475 tonnes and less than 1 % of the EU TAC was recorded.
 Regarding to the evaluation made by RCM NS & EA 2010 this stock were picked out because the sum of MS having a share of quotas/landings less than 10%, altogether exceeds 25%.
 Sweden do not plan to sample this stock while approximately 77 % of the Swedish landing is taken place in UK and 20 % in Norway.
+A bilateral agreement has been established between Sweden and UK (Annex VII).